BoBz200/CatchyFish/README.md

 ### Dependencies

 Catchy fish uses the c Library `Ncurses` to draw on the terminal.
-You can use you own package manager to install this.
+You can use your own package manager to install this.
 <details><summary> pacman </summary>

 ```sh